SmartEVSE/SmartEVSE-3/docs/configuration.md

 - **Disabled**: Wifi connection is disabled.
 - **SetupWifi**
-  - v3.6.3 or older:
+  - v3.9.0 or newer:
-  The SmartEVSE presents itself as a Wifi Acces Point with SSID "smartevse-xxxx".
-Connect with your phone to that access point, go to [http://192.168.4.1/](http://192.168.4.1/) and configure your Wifi SSID and key (password).
+  The SmartEVSE presents itself as a Wifi Acces Point with SSID "SmartEVSE-config"; the password is displayed at the top line of your LCD display.
+Connect with your phone to that access point, go to [http://192.168.4.1/](http://192.168.4.1/) and configure your Wifi SSID and password.
-  - v.3.6.4 and newer:
+  - v3.6.4 until v3.8.x:
     - Connect your smartphone to the wifi network you want your SmartEVSE connected to.
 Note: If you have a multi AP setup, with the same SSID, you need to be connected to the desired AP, as the configuration is based on the BSSID, so it will choos the specific AP your phone is connected to.
     - Download and run the ESPTouch app from your favorite app store [Android](https://play.google.com/store/apps/details?id=com.fyent.esptouch.android&hl=en_US:) (please ignore the strange Author name) or [Apple](https://apps.apple.com/us/app/espressif-esptouch/id1071176700) or  [Github](https://github.com/EspressifApp/EsptouchForAndroid) (for source code).